Stan the Man & His Characters

 And I’ve got news for you: this explanation doesn’t work either.

-Spider-Man had been around over ten years when this issue saw print, and in that time he often used his web line to save people—and none of them ever suffered injury from it.
+Spider-Man had been around over ten years when this issue saw print, and in that time he often used his web line to save people from falling—and none of them ever suffered injury from it.
 If his web line functioned like a rope or chain, you might be able to make a case for the possibility of it causing harm or even death.
 But Spidey’s web has always demonstrated an elastic quality, much like bungee cord.
 And nobody’s ever broken their neck from the whiplash of a bungee cord that I’m aware of.
 (And if it ever has happened, it’s extraordinarily rare.)
 They usually attach the cord to the lower legs, too—right where Spidey’s web snags Gwen.
 And based on the way the panels are paced, it doesn’t appear Gwen was in freefall more than a couple of seconds (at most); Spidey snags her and pulls her up rather quickly.
 So it doesn’t seem like she even fell all that far.

 In addition, let’s keep in mind that Peter Parker is a scientific genius.
 He invented his web-shooters when he was, what, sixteen?
 Wouldn’t he know the physics of how they operated better than anyone?
 If there were any risk at all of injuring someone by catching them with his web line, he would know it and adjust the use of his webbing accordingly, right?
 He certainly wouldn’t commit so egregious an error as to use it recklessly when the life of the woman he loves hangs in the balance.